duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 **Avoiding Detection**

-Identifying monitoring data and understanding how these data points might be used to protect a system against a malicious cyber attacker helps the offensive SIEM engineer test the cybersecurity of a system more thoroughly.
+Identifying the key data points and understanding how a system might be set up to monitor for these exploitations helps the offensive SIEM engineer test the cybersecurity of a system more thoroughly.

 Monitoring - Identify alerts, metrics, and thresholds